 For more information about date and time settings, click .

 You can create user accounts with different privileges, so that unauthorized staff can view statistics but not change any settings of the counter.

-You create user accounts in the camera’s webpage.
+You create user accounts in the camera’s web interface.

-In the camera’s webpage, go to System > Users.
+In the camera’s web interface, go to System > Users.